-Summit Volunteer Program is temporarily suspended through the end of 2020
+Summit Volunteer Program is temporarily suspended through the Winter of 2021

 Volunteers are a key element in the smooth operation of Mount Washington Observatory's famous mountaintop facility.
 Our summit volunteer program is one of the most popular benefits of Observatory membership, and members from all over the country participate in this rewarding and educational experience.

 Each week, two volunteers are on duty at the summit, with the primary responsibility of planning and preparing meals for the Observatory crew and visitors.
 Typically, volunteers prepare dinner only for the crew, which consists of three observers, one or two interns, and you and your fellow volunteer.
 In addition to the crew we often have overnight trip participants, for which volunteers prepare three meals a day.
 The absolute maximum number of people, including staff, volunteers, interns and guests, is seventeen.
 December through March is the busiest trip season, with overnight guests most nights of the week.
 For that reason we require volunteers to complete a summer week before a winter week, to familiarize yourself with the job.